-Every team Man City, Liverpool, Arsenal & Aston Villa could face in the CL round of 16
+Every team Man City, Liverpool, Arsenal & Aston Villa could face in the CL Round of 16

 All three could possibly be handed favourable draws

-Arne Slot's Liverpool, who finished top of the League Phase, could come up against Paris Saint-Germain, AS Monaco or Stade Brestois (Brest) in the next round with the odds suggesting the Reds will face French opposition.
-Portuguese side Benfica are the only other possible draw for the Premier League leaders.
+Arne Slot's Liverpool, who finished top of the League Phase, could come up against either Paris Saint-Germain or Stade Brestois (Brest) - who face in one play-off.
+Or else, the Premier League leaders will meet Monaco or Portuguese side Benfica who face-off on the other wisde of the draw.
+Barcelona will take on the team the Reds avoid.

 Liverpool Fans Slam ‘Two Weakest Links’ For Performances in Loss vs PSV